IPSAS (Accruals Basis) - Essentials (online)

 - Making the Transition to IPSAS

 This is an online instructor-supported course.
-The instructor provides support both through a discussion forum and weekly live webinar question and answer sessions.
+The instructor provides support both through a discussion forum and email.

 The course is scheduled to run over 5 weeks and consists of 10 modules.
 You can take these in any order you like.
 Each module takes around 1-3 hours to complete and usually includes interactive lessons, a case study, a practice quiz and a final exam.